AlexisMergan/qsm-chicago/docs.typ

 ]

 = Data and Calibration
-I measure commuting flows with the Longitudinal Employer-Household Dynamics (LEHD) Origin-Destination Employment Statistics (LODES).#footnote[See https://lehd.ces.census.gov/data/.]
+I measure commuting flows with the Longitudinal Employer-Household Dynamics (LEHD) Origin-Destination Employment Statistics (LODES).#footnote[Source: #link("https://lehd.ces.census.gov/data/")[Census].]
 We consider all jobs and restrict to workers who both live and work within the boundaries of Chicago.
 We use commuting flows from 2019 to remove any influence of the COVID-19 Pandemic.
-We aggregate the block-level commuting flows from LODES to the 77 neighborhoods of Chicago using community area boundaries from the City of Chicago.#footnote[See https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6.]
+We aggregate the block-level commuting flows from LODES to the 77 neighborhoods of Chicago using community area boundaries from the City of Chicago.#footnote[Source: #link("https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6")[City of Chicago].]
 While the City of Chicago uses the term 'community area,' we refer to these units as 'neighborhoods.'
 We match block centroids to neighborhood boundaries.
 We can use these data to recover (un)conditional commuting probabilities and the workplace and residential population data required in our counterfactual simulations.#footnote[Please contact me if you would like the code to generate these data.]

+Model B requires wages by workplace in the initial equilibrium.
+The LODES data report the proportion of jobs with monthly earnings (i) less than $\$1,250$ per month, (ii) $\$1,250$ to $\$3,333$ per month, and (iii) more than $\$3,333$ per month.
+We use 2019 ACS 5-year data from IPUMS to measure average monthly earnings in each of these wage bins.#footnote[Source: #link("https://usa.ipums.org/usa/index.shtml")[IPUMS].
+It is important to note that we are abstracting away from any worker heterogeneity in these models.]
+We then calculate average wages by workplace using the proportions of jobs in each wage bin from LODES.

 = Counterfactual Exercises
-I compare the equilibrium impact of two parameter shocks: a 5% increase in productivity in the Far Southeast Side (FSE) and a 5% reduction in commuting costs from the FSE to Chicago's employment core (the Loop, Near North Side, and Near West Side).
-I show these neighborhoods in @fig:shock-map.
+I compare the equilibrium impact of two parameter shocks: a 5% increase in productivity in the Far Southeast Side (FSE) and a 5% reduction in commuting costs from the FSE to Chicago's employment core, a contiguous region of 7 neighborhoods that hosts 67% of employment.
+I show these neighborhood clusters in @fig:shock-map.
 It is important to note that the $hat(bold(w))$ reports the changes in wages _paid_ to agents working in a given location.

 #figure(caption: [Impacted Neighborhoods])[
   #image("out/shock_map.png", width: 50%)